fpjohnston/TECO-64/doc/intro.md

 that generate ESCape sequences, TECO is capable of recognizing a surrogate (some other, user-specified) character as signifying an ESCape when typed at the terminal.
-Such a character echoes as accent grave — you see an \` character, and TECO receives an ESCape character.
+Such a character echoes as accent grave — you see an \` (ASCII 96) character, and TECO receives an ESCape character.
 (Note that TECO programs, command files, and macros cannot use the surrogate, since it is translated to ESCape only when you type it at the terminal.)
-For details on enabling a surrogate for ESCape, see the EE flag or the 8192 ET bit.
+For details on enabling a surrogate for ESCape, see the EE flag or the ET&8192 flag bit.